-The Citi Double Cash will offer 2% cash back for every purchase you make, for example, whether you’re at Walmart or anywhere else.
+The Citi Double Cash will offer 2% cash back for every purchase you make, for example, whether you’re at Walmart or anywhere else (1% back for purchases, and 1% back for payments).
 And, if you have an Amazon Prime account, you could use the Amazon Prime Rewards Visa Signature Card (Review) to get 5% cash back on a wide variety of items without even leaving the couch.

 Your cash back will be automatically redeemed every month as a statement credit.
 This will simply lower your account balance.

 If your account is past due, your rewards will not be issued as a statement credit until it is brought current.
 And if your account is two payments past due, any rewards you’ve earned will be forfeited (meaning they’re gone forever).
 If this happens you won’t be able to earn rewards again until the past due amount is paid.

 The Walmart Credit Card and Mastercard come with the same special financing options, which may be offered to cardholders occasionally.

 In addition to that, the Walmart Mastercard may also come with a selection of shopping and travel protections.
 But Walmart doesn’t officially publish those features — check your Guide to Benefits to see exactly what protections you have access to.

 If you have the Walmart Mastercard and wouldn’t mind sharing your Guide to Benefits, please contact us!

 No Interest Special Financing

 This is the good kind of financing plan.
 It simply gives you some months at 0% APR, which will let you carry a balance for free.
 There are basically no strings attached, but remember that you still need to make a minimum monthly payment.